hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 The following attributes are exported:

-* `id`: The UUID of the virtual machine or template.
+* `id` - The UUID of the virtual machine or template.
-* `guest_id`: The guest ID of the virtual machine or template.
+* `guest_id` - The guest ID of the virtual machine or template.
-* `alternate_guest_name`: The alternate guest name of the virtual machine when guest_id is a non-specific operating system, like `otherGuest`.
+* `alternate_guest_name` - The alternate guest name of the virtual machine when guest_id is a non-specific operating system, like `otherGuest`.
-* `scsi_type`: The common type of all SCSI controllers on this virtual machine.
+* `scsi_type` - The common type of all SCSI controllers on this virtual machine.
   Will be one of `lsilogic` (LSI Logic Parallel), `lsilogic-sas` (LSI Logic SAS), `pvscsi` (VMware Paravirtual), `buslogic` (BusLogic), or `mixed` when there are multiple controller types.
 Only the first number of controllers defined by `scsi_controller_scan_count` are scanned.
-* `disk_sizes`: The sizes, in GiB, of each of the virtual disks on this virtual machine or template.
+* `disks` - Information about each of the disks on this virtual machine or template.
 These are sorted by bus and unit number so that they can be applied to a `vsphere_virtual_machine` resource in the order the resource expects while cloning.
-This is useful for discovering the required size of a disk while performing a linked clone, as the disk size of a linked clone must be the same as its source.
+This is useful for discovering certain disk settings while performing a linked clone, as all settings that are output by this data source must be the same on the destination virtual machine as the source.
   Only the first number of controllers defined by `scsi_controller_scan_count` are scanned for disks.
+The sub-attributes are:
+ * `size` - The size of the disk, in GIB.
+ * `eagerly_scrub` - Set to `true` if the disk has been eager zeroed.
+ * `thin_provisioned` - Set to `true` if the disk has been thin provisioned.
-* `network_interface_types`: The network interface types for each network interface found on the virtual machine, in device bus order.
+* `network_interface_types` - The network interface types for each network interface found on the virtual machine, in device bus order.
 Will be one of `e1000`, `e1000e`, `pcnet32`, `sriov`, `vmxnet2`, or `vmxnet3`.